qgenlab/Deep5mC/README.md

 Deep5mC is a high-performing and advanced deep learning model designed to predict the probability of 5mC methylation within a given DNA sequence.
 Deep5mC uses CNNs and transformer layers to have a contextual understanding of the given DNA sequence.
 The input is 2561bp sequences.
 The output is a methylation percentage for the central position of the input sequence.

+To run Deep5mC and/or reproduce the results presented in the Deep5mC paper, users need to install necessary packages per the installation instructions below.
+Also, training or using Deep5mC needs GPU with >24GB memory.
+We recommend to use A100 80GB or better GPU with minimize the training and testing time.

 ## Installation

 ### Conda Environment